petersancho/SoftlyPlease-BE/guides/deployment/HEROKU_SETUP_GUIDE.md

-# Complete Heroku Setup Guide for SoftlyPlease Compute Frontend
+# Complete Heroku Setup Guide for SoftlyPlease Compute Backend

-This comprehensive guide will walk you through setting up and deploying the SoftlyPlease Compute Node.js frontend to Heroku.
+This comprehensive guide will walk you through setting up and deploying the SoftlyPlease Compute Node.js backend API server to Heroku.
 This guide is designed to be given to your developer and includes all necessary steps from account setup to production deployment.

 ## Table of Contents